 Iron Maiden’s The Number of The Beast Turns 35

-From the get-go, the Martin Birch produced album left no room for mediocrity or boredom.
-Opening song “Invaders” had a crunchier, speedier attack than what they would displayed so far, but it had the Air Raid Siren, as Dickinson became known, elevating the material to the point where it felt like the band wrote the song on the edges of an actual Medieval battlefield.
+From the get-go, the Martin Birch-produced album left no room for mediocrity or boredom.
+The opening song “Invaders” had a crunchier, speedier attack than what they would display so far, but it had the Air Raid Siren, as Dickinson became known, elevating the material to the point where it felt like the band wrote the song on the edges of an actual Medieval battlefield.

 Then, right around the middle of the album, things got even better.
 That timeless Biblical verse, a virtual given to come over the PA at some point during every Maiden show, gives way to one of the greatest songs ever written.
 As title tracks go, its iconic status was achieved despite a sizable backlash from conservatives, who were appalled at the apparent Satanic worship going on lyrically within the song.
 Looking back now from our lofty 35-year perch, the outrage seems parochial.
 Iron Maiden were never devil worshippers, but the complexity and energy contained within songs like “The Number of the Beast” ensured a growing horde of fans would soon be worshipping them, for life.